PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 passes `286 passed, 1 xfailed in 17.51s`, the 99-file branch-changed suite
 passes `1644 passed, 1 xfailed in 31.59s`, and targeted static validation passes.

+The very-late residual affine fan-out call now retains its unchanged dictionary as `_very_late_residual_affine_fanout_stats`.
+It remains unconsumed and observation-only; both model-only declarative selections and unconditional owner pruning are unchanged.
+The focused gate passes `287 passed in 17.97s`, the 99-file branch-changed suite passes `1645 passed in 30.93s`, and targeted static validation passes.